xmartlabs/xmartlabs.github.io/README.md

 git push staging
 ```

+All pull requests are automatically deployed to the staging environment.
+If you want to exclude it, you can add the label 'not-deploy' in your pull request.
+If you want to deploy a new version of your pull request, you can add a new commit or add a label, in both cases the deploy trigger will be executed.

 ### Make blogpost accessible but not listed in blog.xmatlabs.com allow

 Make sure `show: true` is not present if you want to hide your from main blog post list.